kuzudb/kuzu/README.md

 </p>

 # Kùzu
 Kùzu is an embedded graph database built for query speed and scalability.
-Kùzu is optimized for handling complex join-heavy analytical workloads on very large databases, with the following core feature set:
+Kùzu is optimized for handling complex analytical workloads on very large databases and provides a set of retrieval features, such as a full text search and vector indices.
+Our core feature set includes:

 - Flexible Property Graph Data Model and Cypher query language
 - Embeddable, serverless integration into applications
+- Native full text search and vector index
 - Columnar disk-based storage
 - Columnar sparse row-based (CSR) adjacency list/join indices
 - Vectorized and factorized query processor